Los Angeles Truck Loading and Docking Bay Accident Attorneys

 - Common Loading Dock Injuries Discussed in More Detail

-The loading dock area must be inspected regularly to identify potential hazards, including risks for many of the items below.
+The loading dock area must be inspected regularly to identify potential hazards, including risks for many items below.

 Slip, trip, and fall accidents remain common along loading docks.
 Some warehouses use smooth concrete flooring, adding only to weather conditions such as high humidity or rain.
 Due to icy or stormy conditions outside the storage facilities, truckers and laborers constantly track water, mud, and other debris.